Looking after our Planet lesson plan

 RESOURCES:

-A football or something similar to pretend to give to someone to use, but also to look after.
+(Optional) A gift, or an imaginary gift, to pretend to give to someone to use, but also to look after.

 A measuring ruler.